The developmental red flags for 5 year-olds

 My advice to parents is to do themselves and their children a huge favour and reach out to connect with parents in the same boat as them.
 Grab a cup of coffee to rant or simply compare notes to find the best way forward or get help on a bad day.

-Developmental delays can not take away success from your child, and there are many who have proved it time and again.
+Developmental delays can not prevent your child’s success, and many have proved this time and again.

 Michael Phelps, the Olympic swimmer who broke records, was diagnosed with ADHD when he was 9.
 Tom Cruise, suffered from severe dyslexia.
 Need more names?
 Agatha Christie, Mozart, and even Isaac Newton fall under this umbrella.